Han Xu (footballer)

-Han Xu (韩旭; born 21 April 1988) is a Chinese football player who currently plays for China League One side Nanjing City.
+Han Xu (韩旭; born 21 April 1988) is a Chinese former football player.

+On 10 September 2024, Chinese Football Association announced that Han was banned from football-related activities for lifetime for involving in match-fixing.

 Club career

 In 2006, Han Xu started his professional footballer career with Harbin Yiteng in the China League Two division.
 Han would be part of the team that gained promotion to the top tier of Chinese football.
 He would eventually make his Chinese Super League debut for Harbin on 7 March 2014 in a game against Shandong Luneng Taishan, coming on as a substitute for Dorielton in the 83rd minute in game that ended in a 1–0 defeat.
 The club would be relegated from the top tier at the end of the season after finishing bottom of the league.

 On 6 January 2016, Han transferred to his hometown club China League One side Dalian Transcendence.
 After immediately establishing himself as an integral member of their team in February 2017, Han transferred to fellow China League One club Dalian Yifang.
 He would go on to win the 2017 China League One division with the club.

 On 28 February 2018, Han transferred to Meixian Techand.